AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 Also we can further supplement the above interpretation that forming of IDR is not coupled with
 - how many tokens to offset, BERT none, GPT 1, or more than 1 but coupled with
-- the direction of message passing, BERT fully-connected, GPT causal broadcasting
+- the pattern of message passing, BERT fully-connected, GPT causal broadcasting

 ## GPT inference optimization techniques
 After the debut of GPT models, a variety of optimization techniques have been proposed to improve the efficiency and performance of GPT inference.